jf-tech/omniparser/doc/programmability.md

 }
 ```

 Each `custom_func` must be a Golang function with the first param being `*transformctx.Ctx`.
-The rest
+There can be
+an optional second param of `*idr.Node` type (like in this
+[sample](../extensions/omniv21/samples/customfuncs/sample_test.go)).
+If omniparser detects a `custom_func`
+second param is of `*idr.Node` type, then the current contextual IDR node will be passed into the function
-params can be of any type, as long as they will match the types of data that are fed into the function
+automatically.
+The rest params can be of any type, as long as they will match the types of data that are
-in `transform_declarations`.
+fed into the function in `transform_declarations`.

 ## Add A New File Format